agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 ### Defining Custom Markup

-We can now create custom markup.
 Markdown has no syntax for <u>Underline</u>, but we can define some like this:

 {% raw %}
 ```liquid